 He claimed to be a Peace Corps volunteer, stationed in Africa.

-His usual ploy was to say that he'd spent all his money paying for little Ade's dialysis or had to cash his plane ticket to buy food for the starving.
+His usual ploy was to arrange a meeting with his 'fiance' then, shortly before his plane would leave, he would tell his fiance that he'd spent all his money paying for little Ade's dialysis or had to cash his plane ticket to buy food for the starving.

 Of course 'Scott Grant' never showed up.